DragonSenses/Curiosity/Rust/ch-9/ch09-02-recoverable-errors-with-result.md

 ### Error Handling with `io::Error`

 The type of the value that `File::open` returns inside the `Err` variant is `io::Error`, which is a struct provided by the standard library.
 This struct has a method `kind` that we can call to get an `io::ErrorKind` value.
 The enum `io::ErrorKind` is provided by the standard library and has variants representing the different kinds of errors that might result from an `io` operation.
-The variant we want to use is `ErrorKind::NotFound`, which indicates the file we’re trying to open doesn’t exist yet.
+The variant we want to use is `ErrorKind::NotFound`, which indicates the file we're trying to open doesn't exist yet.
 So we match on `greeting_file_result`, but we also have an inner match on `error.kind()`.

 ### Inner `match` Expression

 The condition we want to check in the inner match is whether the value returned by `error.kind()` is the `NotFound` variant of the `ErrorKind` enum.
 If it is, we try to create the file with `File::create`.
 However, because `File::create` could also fail, we need a second arm in the inner `match` expression.
-When the file can’t be created, a different error message is printed.
+When the file can't be created, a different error message is printed.
 The second arm of the outer `match` stays the same, so the program panics on any error besides the missing file error.

 ### Matching on Different Errors | Key Points